How to avoid hay fever and keep Spring allergies at bay…August 16th, 2017

 - High pollen days

-Keep track of high pollen days and keep high risk children indoors on these days with a special activity so they don’t feel like they are missing out too much.
+Keep track of high pollen days and keep high risk children with Spring allergies indoors on these days with a special activity so they don’t feel like they are missing out too much.
 At night, keep windows shut when the pollen count is above average.

 A spoonful of honey can act as a natural immunotherapy, giving your immune system a daily dose of the allergen and a chance to get used to it.

 Make sure any pets living in your home are washed or wiped down with a damp cloth before being let in the house.
 Spores can stick to your dog or cats fur making them a walking allergy irritant and we certainly don’t want that!

 Flavonoids found in most fresh vegetables, prevent the release of histamine from immune cells.
 While carotenoids, found in orange foods (like carrot, sweet potato, pumpkin etc) promotes unblocked and open airways.
 Antioxidants also boost the immune system.
 Head to our Facebook Page for a complete list.